Mstfucrr/React-Rick-And-Morty/README.md

 - [React Router DOM](https://github.com/remix-run/react-router): Package used to perform routing operations in React application.
 - [Styled Components](https://github.com/styled-components/styled-components): Package that provides a custom CSS-in-JS solution for React components.
 - [Bootstrap 4.6.2](https://getbootstrap.com/docs/4.6/getting-started/introduction/): HTML and CSS based design library.
+- [Skeleton Loader](https://www.npmjs.com/package/skeleton-loader) : Skeleton loaders are visual placeholders for information while data is still loading.
+A skeleton loader provides a low fidelity representation of the interface that will be loaded.

 **Server:**
 - [Axios](https://www.npmjs.com/package/axios): Promise-based HTTP client for JavaScript.
 It has the ability to make HTTP requests from the browser and manage the conversion of request and response data.